 However, the reality today is that the industry is just beginning to embark on its technological transformation.
 According to a Deloitte/MIT Sloan Management Review survey, only 20 percent of biopharma companies are “digitally mature” and maximizing the value from big data, data science, and analytics technology.

-Through our work with commercial and brand teams across a range of large and mid-sized pharma companies, we’ve been able to identify three areas where the industry can achieve fast, tangible impact using advanced analytics to fully crystallize the elusive patient journey.
+Through our work with commercial and brand teams across a range of large and mid-sized pharma companies, we’ve been able to identify three areas where the industry can achieve fast, tangible impact using advanced patient journey analytics to fully crystallize the elusive patient journey.

 - Uncover hard-to-identify patients with unmatched speed

 The status quo for patient analytics today is heavily reliant on ‘market baskets’ of data at the ICD-10 coding level.
 However, when trying to surface under- or mid-diagnosed patients, brand and commercial teams are limited to educated guesses on who and where these patients are.
-Companies need integrated, comprehensive, and longitudinal data and a tool that enables rapid interrogation to find and characterize hard-to-identify patients and their treatment journeys.
+Companies need integrated, comprehensive, and longitudinal data and a tool that enables rapid interrogation to find and characterize hard-to-identify patients and their patient treatment journeys.

 Data analytics applications that utilize artificial intelligence and machine learning are equipped with the power and flexibility to do exactly that – create detailed patient cohorts, their profiles, and clinical and non-clinical features.
 These applications additionally recognize and characterize patterns, including time to diagnosis, treatment sequences, and health system touchpoints – which light up the patient journey to surface actionable insights.